azhirnov/ModularGraphicsFramework/README.md

 - Low level abstraction of API.
 - Run many graphics API at one time for debugging - to see different behavior.
 - High level abstraction (work in progress).
-- Shader compiler - one shader for all platforms (work in progress).
+- Shader compiler - one shader for all platforms.
 - Procedural generation (work in progress).
 - VR (work in progress).